DAYS AND HOURS OF OPERATION

 - Video tours of both the plantation home and the tractor tour are available on site as an option in lieu of taking those actual tours.
 Just inform a member of our staff and we will get that setup for viewing on a large screen TV that is located in the covered picnic table area across from the Butterfly Cafe.

 The previous Boone Hall Farms Market and Café, which was located offsite, is now closed.
 Plans are on the drawing board to begin construction on a new Boone Hall Farms Market in the near future that will be located on the farm part of the property.

-In the meantime, please visit the Boone Hall Farms Roadside Produce Stand for fresh fruits and vegetables, fresh eggs, and local, raw honey.
+In the meantime, please visit the Boone Hall Farms Roadside Produce Stand in season for fresh fruits and vegetables, fresh eggs, and local, raw honey.
+Presently, the plan is to reopen the stand for 2022 the first weekend in April.
+Once the stand reopens, updates for produce and u-pick will be given daily on the Boone Hall Farms Produce Information Line at 843-856-5366.
 This stand is located on the perimeter of Boone Hall Plantation.
 However, you will need to leave the main part of the plantation to get to where this stand is located.
 The address for the produce stand is: 2434 North Hwy.
 17 – Mt.
 Pleasant, S.C.
 29464

 Produce stand hours?

 Seasonal.
 The Boone Hall Farms Roadside Produce Stand is presently scheduled to reopen the first weekend in April for 2022.
 Once the stand reopens, hours will be Monday through Saturday 10am-5pm with fresh produce from our farm and agricultural partners.
 The stand is located at 2434 North Hwy.
 17 in Mount Pleasant, S.C.
 29464